drzwave/ZRAD/README.md

     - PB1 must be assigned to gpio port gpioPortC pin 3

+6. Build the project - it should build OK
+    - If the build fails because APP\_BUTTON\_A or APP\_LED\_A is not defined:
+        - From the IDE perspective, right click the project then at the bottom select Properties
+        - Open C/C++ Build, then Settings
+        - Open GNU ARM C Compiler then Preprocessor
+        - scroll down to find the RADIO_BOARD_EFR32ZG23=1 and delete it
+        - Then in GNU ARM Assembler Symbols, find it again and delete it
+        - Sometimes this setting comes back after configuring other things in the SLCP and may need to be deleted again
+        - The project should then build OK
+6. Optionally enable debugprint to get messages out the UART for debugging purposes
+    - click on Z-Wave Debug Print
+    - click on Install
+    - SSv5 should also instal the IO Stream USART but sometimes it does not
+        - manually install Services-\>IO Stream-\>IO Stream USART
+        - Click on configure
+        - Choose USART0, Tx=PA08, RX=PA09
+        - Build the project
+        - If the build fails because USART is undefined, click on Configure in IO Stream USART
+        - Click on View Source
+            - if #warning "IO Stream USART peripheral is not configured" is at about line 90, then SSv5 didn't properly configure the USART
+            - comment out the #warning line, then manually set the next several lines with the proper GPIO vlues (they are pretty obvious).
+    - Edit app.c and uncomment the line: #define DEBUGPRINT
 8. Build and download - press the INCLUDE button should send a Z-Wave NIF and cause the blue LED to blink.
 Send a BASIC SET ON should turn the green LED on.

 # QWIIC Connector Setup